20 Rustic Farmhouse RV Exterior Styled for Every Seasons

 Cream Vinyl Siding With Faux Wood Beams and Fall Decorative Baskets

-Love the warmth of natural wood but not the upkeep?
+Love the warmth of natural wood but don’t want the upkeep?
 Cream vinyl siding paired with faux wood beams gives you that rustic charm without the maintenance headaches.

 timeless farmhouse exterior combination